FRBNY-DSGE/DSGE.jl/docs/src/input_data.md

 and that there are no issues with your firewall, etc. Any issues with *FredData.jl* proper should be reported on that project's page.

-## Sample input data

-For more details on the sample input data provided -- which is used to estimate the provided model `m990`, please see [Data](doc/Data.md).

-For more details on using market interest rate expectations to treat the zero lower bound, see [Anticipated Policy Shocks](doc/AnticipatedPolicyShocks.md).
-In particular, note that our model, as used to compute the forecasts referenced in Liberty Street Economics posts, is trained on data that includes six quarters of interest rate expectations.
-The user is responsible for procuring interest rate expectations and appending it to the provided sample data set, as discussed in the linked documentation here.

 ## Update sample input data